rsapkf/42/docs/open-source-software.md

   - Podcast Clients
     - [xgi/castero](https://github.com/xgi/castero) - TUI podcast client for the terminal.

+  - Games
+    - [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
+It is available for Linux/Unix, Windows and MacOSX.
+With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
+    - [pioneerspacesim/pioneer](https://github.com/pioneerspacesim/pioneer) - A game of lonely space adventure.
+    - [CelestiaProject/Celestia](https://github.com/CelestiaProject/Celestia) - Real-time 3D visualization of space.

   - General
     - [zfsonlinux/zfs](https://github.com/zfsonlinux/zfs) - ZFS on Linux - the official OpenZFS implementation for Linux.